-Although atheism per se is compatible with a wide range of worldviews, the one that I’ve chosen to adopt is secular humanism.
+Although atheism per se doesn’t force us to accept any specific moral code, the one that I’ve adopted is secular humanism.
 This is a philosophy that values human well-being and happiness as the highest good, promotes liberty, justice and compassion in our relations with each other, and puts human needs and aspirations ahead of obedience to religious dogmas or creeds.
 Secular humanism rejects supernaturalism and all other forms of superstition which stand in the way of our leading meaningful lives or doing good for one another.
 As the Humanist Manifesto puts it, “The responsibility for our lives and the kind of world in which we live is ours and ours alone.”

 I also believe that morality is neither arbitrary nor subjective, but is objective and universal.
 The moral system I’ve proposed that exemplifies these values is universal utilitarianism, which teaches that we should always act so as to minimize actual and potential suffering and to maximize actual and potential happiness.
 By following this principle, we can derive a consistent, empirically-based set of guidelines for right action in any situation.
 Robert Ingersoll summed up this secular humanist’s creed when he wrote, “The place to be happy is here.
 The time to be happy is now.
 The way to be happy is to make others so.”

 Politics: Classical Liberal